martinjoiner/circa-maps/README.md

 ## Technology

-MySQL, PHP 7, JavaScript, jQuery, SVG, CSS, WebGL.
+PHP 7, Composer, MySQL, JavaScript, jQuery, SVG, CSS, WebGL.

 PHP does all the generation of items on the map, collision detection and reading/writing the database.